valwade275/valwade275/README.md

 <h4>I am a technical writer (sometimes called a technical communications professional, documentarian, or programmer writer depending on the company or project).
 I am passionate about bridging gaps between developers, technology, and general users.
 I believe that proper documentation is essential for the success of any technological endeavor, and I enjoy helping stakeholders produce the best documentation possible.</h4>

 <h4>I am enthusiastic about taking up new challenges and learning new skills.
 I am a research-oriented technologist with a love for innovative problem-solving.
-Currently, I am focusing on improving my coding skills.
 If you need a talented and thorough technical writer on your team, let's connect!</h4>

+<h4>Check out [my project page](https://valwade275.github.io/) for a look at a few things I've built.</h4>

 ## 🛠️ My Skills